-- Some people cannot use call lights.

-- > Check the care plan for special communication measures.

-- > Check these persons often.

-- Make sure their needs are met.

-You must:

-- > Keep the call light within the person's reach. - Place the call light on the person's strong side. - Remind the person to signal when help is needed. - Answer call lights promptly. - Answer bathroom and shower or tub room call lights at once.
+- Some people cannot use signal lights. - Check the care plan for special communication measures. - Check these persons often. - Make sure their needs are met. - You must: - Keep the signal light within the person's reach. - Place the signal light on the person's strong side. - Remind the person to signal when help is needed. - Answer signal lights promptly. - Answer bathroom and shower or tub room signal lights at once.